A stunning period house with impressive accommodation discreetly set back from the street with delightful gardens & grounds.

 Mains water, electricity, gas and drainage are connected to the property.
 Gas fired central heating.
 Outside electric points by the terrace and tennis court.

 View payable Stamp Duty for this property

 You would never know this house exists by its hidden position.
-The accommodation is really impressive with light-filled rooms throughout.Tom Orford
+I love the light-filled rooms and high ceilings this house has to offer.Tom Orford